catseye/The-Dossier/article/Perspective on Text Adventures.md

 it has the term "adventure program" which is not something anyone, as far as I know, ever calls them.

 That isn't the only idiosyncratic thing about this book.
-It claims, surprisingly strongly, that the map of the territory through which the player travels in the game must be a dense two-dimensional array.
+It claims unequivocally that the map of the territory through which the player travels in the game must be a dense two-dimensional array.
 "Haunted House" (which was the type-in adventure which appeared in the book and which the bulk of the book was dedicated to analyzing), for example, had 64 locations in an